Skip to main content

 Overview

 Octo is a tool for modeling cloud infrastructure.
-It layers the underlying infrastructure into Modules, Models, and Resources.
+It encapsulates the underlying infrastructure into components such as Modules, Models, and Resources.

 The final translation of resources to real infrastructure is done via Cloud APIs and SDKs.

-Developers write modules and shape the infrastructure and self-serve their needs using a common understanding of these components.
+Developers write templates and modules, and shape the infrastructure to self-serve their needs using a common understanding of these components.

-Here's a pseudo Octo code of a "Backend server running in QA environment" in AWS infrastructure.
+Here's a pseudo Octo code (not a real code) of a "Backend server running in QA environment" in AWS infrastructure.

 const app = new App('my-app');